devlaam/Leucine/README.md

 Leucine is a small cross platform actor framework without any dependencies.
 The idea is that it should provide just enough to be of good use, but nothing more.
 Above the results of the tests on different platforms for this branch.
 This Readme gives a very brief introduction, please see the [wiki](https://github.com/devlaam/Leucine/wiki) for more details.
-Versioning adheres to [Semantic Versioning](https://semver.org) to the best of my abilities.
+Versioning adheres to [Semantic Versioning](https://semver.org).
+With respect to versions 0.x.y: x is increased with larger changes (such as in the base actors), y is increased at smaller changes (extra method, small change in syntax).

 ## Motivation
 The project is motivated by the recent [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the